kaorusha/CarND-Behavioral-Cloning-P3/writeup_template.md

 |Total params: 25,955,233
 |Trainable params: 25,955,233
 |Non-trainable params: 0
-|

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py line 81 and line 102).
+* Train/validation/test splits </br>
 The model was trained and validated on different data sets to ensure that the model was not overfitting using `train_test_split()` of `sklearn.model_selection` (code line 13).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+* Attempts to reduce overfitting
+  * Augmented data was used by flipping images form center, left and right camera.
+  * Use cropped images to better focus on the road feature (model.py line 68).
+  * The model contains dropout layers (model.py line 81 and line 102).

 #### 3. Model parameter tuning